grassmik/governance-events/README.md

 # GC-Events

-The GC-Events project provides a Node.js application that renders some amazing charts showing InfoSphere events statistics.
+The GC-Events project provides an application that renders some amazing charts showing Information Server events statistics.
 It uses the [IBM Message Hub](https://console.ng.bluemix.net/catalog/services/message-hub) to communicate with an Information Server Kafka client.

 ## What you'll need